 SAD, a.k.a. seasonal affective disorder, is when people get bummed out when the seasons shift.
 Sunlight plays a role into that, and you'd think that DST would be something everyone would be looking forward to.
 Wrong.
 In order to get more daylight during the day, DST short-changes the early-morning sun hours.
 Those hours are important for those affected by SAD.
 And it's also very important for your sleep patterns.

-"Daylight savings time is anti-physiologic, and it’s a little deleterious, at least for several days," Dr. Nicholas Rummo, director of the Center for Sleep Medicine at Northern Westchester Hospital told Health.com, and added, "light earlier in the day is more helpful for them."
+"Daylight savings time is anti-physiologic, and it’s a little deleterious, at least for several days," Dr. Nicholas Rummo, director of the Center for Sleep Medicine at Northern Westchester Hospital told Health.com, adding that "light earlier in the day is more helpful for them."

 Research has also shown that DST, and shifts and the rupturing of sleep patterns is also linked to myocardial infarctions (a.k.a. heart-attacks), car accidents, and medical equipment malfunctions.